Explosions rock Crimea in suspected Ukrainian attack - NewsBreak

 Ukraine stopped short of publicly claiming responsibility for any of the blasts, including those that destroyed nine Russian planes at another Crimean air base last week.
 Russia seized the Crimean Peninsula in 2014 and has used it to launch attacks against Ukraine in the war that began nearly six months ago.

-If Ukrainian forces were behind the explosions in Crimea, that would represent a significant escalation in the war.
-Such attacks could also indicate that Ukrainian operatives are able to penetrate deeply into Russian-occupied territory, supplementing attempts to weaken Moscow’s forces on the front lines.
+If Ukrainian forces were behind the explosions, that would represent a significant escalation in the war.
+Such attacks could also indicate that Ukrainian operatives are able to penetrate deeply into Russian-occupied territory.

+Ukrainian President Volodymyr Zelenskyy alluded to Ukrainian attacks behind enemy lines when he included individuals “who oppose the occupiers in their rear” in a list of people he thanked for supporting the country's war effort.

+In a video address Tuesday night, he also warned people not go near Russian military installations and storage sites for ammunition and equipment.

 The Kremlin has demanded that Kyiv recognize Crimea as part of Russia as a condition for ending the fighting, while Ukraine has vowed to drive Moscow's forces from the peninsula on the Black Sea.

 Videos posted on social media showed thick columns of smoke rising over raging flames in Mayskoye, and a series of explosions could be heard.
-The Russian Defense Ministry said the fires damaged a power plant, power lines, railroad tracks and apartment buildings.
+The Russian Defense Ministry said a power plant, electrical lines, railroad tracks and apartment buildings were damaged.

 “We came out to take a look and saw clouds of smoke coming from the cowshed where the military warehouses are," said resident Maksim Moldovskiy.
 "We stayed there until about 7-8 a.m.
 Everything was exploding — flashes, fragments, debris falling on us.
 Then the emergency guys came and said they were evacuating everybody.”